 Also, by obtaining performance bonds you will add additional financial security with each completed project.

 Bond claims can reach as high as your bond or more, plus fees.
-But, going with a company like ours helps you to prevent that – saving you money in the long run.
+Going with a company like ours helps you to prevent that – saving you money in the long run.

-For more information on what our bonds offer, and how they work, you can reach us directly, and we’ll walk you through the process, as well answer any questions you may have, just call us at (800) 921-1008 or email us at firstname.lastname@example.org!
+For more information on what our bonds offer and how they work you can reach us directly and we’ll walk you through the process as well answer any questions you may have.
+Call us at (800) 921-1008 or email us at firstname.lastname@example.org

-As the first step, a bid bond is required to participate in auctions for public jobs.
+The first step: a bid bond is required to participate in auctions for public jobs.
 It is a form of security to demonstrate to the “obligee” that you have the necessary funds and documentation in order to fulfill the job requirements.

 It will also verify that you have presented accurate information regarding your business and finances, and that you have been approved and bonded through a “surety” (bonding agency).
 This will demonstrate your legal eligibility to participate in the bidding process.

 The next step is to research and obtain what is necessary for a performance bond, so that you may combine the two to maximize your potential in qualifying for public projects.